MicrosoftDocs/power-platform/power-platform/admin/how-record-access-determined.md

 There are two environment database settings to configure to use the **Who has access** feature.
 [Install the **OrganizationSettingsEditor** tool](environment-database-settings.md#install-the-organizationsettingseditor-tool) and set the following to true:

 - **IsAccessCheckerAllUsersEnabled**: This allows the admin to see who has access to the row.
-- **IsAccessCheckerNonAdminAllUsersEnabled**: This allows the admin, owner of the record and users who have access to the row to see who has access.
+- **IsAccessCheckerNonAdminAllUsersEnabled**: This allows the admin, owner of the record, and users who have access to the row to see who has access.

 ### See also
 [Security roles and privileges](security-roles-privileges.md) <br />